-By the 1920s and 30s a few brown or liver Labradors as they were then called were making an appearance on the shooting field.
+By the 1920s and 30s a few brown or liver Labradors, as they were then called, were making an appearance on the shooting field.
 But for some years more, brown was not widely acceptable to Labrador enthusiasts.
 It wasn’t until the 1960s that brown Labs began to really grow in popularity.

-That preference continues today, and we still often name our brown Labs after favorite snack bars and chocolate flavored drinks!
+That preference continues today, and we often name our brown Labs after favorite snack bars and chocolate flavored drinks!
 You can however still register chocolate Labradors as ‘liver’ in color.

 English Chocolate Lab

-English Labs are those which were bred for Shows.
+English Labs are those bred for Shows.
 The first chocolate English Show Champion Labrador Retriever was Cookridge Tango in 1964.
 The 1960s was a turning point in the popularity of the chocolate Lab, but interest grew slowly at first.

-Gradually, the public began to demand more chocolate Lab puppies, and gradually breeders began to produce them.
+Gradually, the public began to demand more chocolate Lab puppies, and breeders began to produce them.
 Over the next few decades, Chocolate Labradors became increasingly popular both in the show ring and as pets.
-In the shooting community, where Labradors were expected to do a job of work, the preference for black continued.
-This continued throughout the late 1900s, and into the present day, particularly in the UK.
+In the shooting community, where Labradors were expected to do a job of work, the preference for black continued throughout the late 1900s, and into the present day, particularly in the UK.

 American Chocolate Lab

-How Big Do Chocolate Labs Get?
+How Big Do Full Grown Chocolate Labs Get?

-My Rachael, for example, weighs less than 60lbs.
+My Lab Rachael, for example, weighs less than 60lbs.
 Most males of her build will weigh five or ten pounds more.
 English chocolate Labs are also more likely to have a chunky Labrador head and thick otter tail.
 And while some feel that the chunkiness of the skull has been taken too far in show lines, there is no denying the beauty of a classic Labrador head.

+Show Labs also have smaller ears and a wider muzzle.
 A brown Labrador is more likely to be from these show types of bloodline and are therefore more likely to share these general characteristics.
 But there is more.
 It isn’t just body shape that is inherited.

 Chocolate Lab Temperament